(Updated - July 13th, 2021)

 New York - While 2020 was an unprecedented year on many levels (many of which I'm sure we'd rather forget), there were still some positive take-aways for dealers attempting to anticipate the "buy" direction of this years decorative arts market.
 As we've done in the past, school writers again reached out to a number of industry experts and dealers for their thoughts and predictions on where to find this year's hottest antique and vintage trends.

 For many of the experts we contacted, there was a palpable level of agreement that Covid 19 had definitely had an effect on buyers choices over the last year when it came to the overall shopping experience.
 The most commonly held observation related to this experience usually came down to "purchases of size."
-Simply put, dealers across the board noted that large pieces requiring pick-up or delivery, and multiple levels of interaction with sales staff and in-person shopping, suffered due to the fear of Covid.
-While nobody would argue that the pandemic has left just yet, the recent mass roll-out of vaccinations has some experts and dealers believing that this year's trends may be more about scale than style.
+Simply put, dealers across the board noted that large pieces requiring pick-up or delivery, and multiple levels of interaction with sales staff and in-person shopping, suffered last year due to the fear of Covid.
+While nobody would argue that the pandemic has left us completely, the recent mass vaccinations and full opening of the economy has shown some experts and dealers that this year's trends are turning out to be more about scale than style.

 - V. Hopper (Antique Dealer)

 For those in the vintage environment, it may also be about scale as well, at least according Bridget Shaw, a veteran vintage dealer who retails from her barn just outside of New York.
 "We normally sell a lot of vintage garden furniture," says Shaw, "but last year it was pretty quiet, except for smaller decorative items and online sales."
 This year Shaw says requests for old marble and stone-topped tables has been through the roof.
 "In 2019 we began to notice an interest in older vintage wrought-iron and travertine style tables, but when Covid hit, it kind of dried up."
 Shaw thinks it wasn't so much an end to the trend, as much as a pandemic-pause.
-"Now that people are getting vaccinated, I think we'll see a lot more in-store shopping for some of the bigger pieces that people have been holding-off on."
-According to Shaw's "book-log" of requests from customers, there's definitely been a move towards the heavier look of wrought-iron pieces over the mid-century motif that she says dominated her inventory for years.
+"Now that people are vaccinated, we're seeing a lot more in-store shopping for some of the bigger pieces that people were holding-off on."
+According to Shaw's log-book of requests from customers, there's definitely been a move towards the heavier look of wrought-iron pieces over the mid-century motif that she says dominated her inventory for years.
 "If I had to guess, I'd say the pendulum has finally begun shifting to shapes and forms that are more Victorian-esque than they are modern."

 - B. Shaw (Vintage Dealer)